-Additional disclosures concerning the Company's expenses are provided in the Company's consolidated statement of comprehensive loss and disclosures contained in its consolidated financial statements for the year ended July 31, 2021.
+Additional disclosures concerning the Company's expenses are provided in the Company's consolidated statement of comprehensive loss and disclosures contained in its consolidated financial statements for the three-month period ended October 31, 2021.
 These statements are available on Stellar's SEDAR page and may be accessed through www.sedar.com.